KnolleLab/Predicitve-Language-Task-English/README.md

 ## Which experiment files to use

-Use one of these module entrypoints directly:
+Use this module entrypoints directly:

-- `src/experiment-de.ts`
-- `src/experiment-de-prior.ts`
 - `src/experiment-en.ts`
-- `src/experiment-en-prior.ts`

 `src/experiment.ts` is the shared base implementation and should not be used directly as a study module.